jkohlin/wordpress-basics/2-ecosystem-theme-template-parts.md

 ## Template parts
-When making templates we have to prevent duplicate code, as it will become hard to maintain.
-By wrapping common chunks into components (PHP-files) we can reduce the amount of code and simplify maintenance.
+When creating more templates we want to prevent having duplicate code, as it will become hard to maintain.
+By wrapping common code chunks into components (PHP-files) we can reduce the amount of code and simplify maintenance.

 Much of our templates will be built by template parts and this is how a template part is included: